 Generation and smart grids: Combining smart schemes with the production of renewable energy at a decentralised level.

-Non-SDE+ techniques where additional production is feasible through innovations.
+Non-SDE+ techniques, via which additional production is feasible through innovations.

 Here you find more information on the HER.

 The aim of the MOOI scheme is to support projects with an integrated approach that bring the climate objectives closer.
 It concerns multidisciplinary consortia with a minimum of 3 partners, outlining the following main themes:

 - Renewable energy on land